alexandrebodin/webpack-book/basics/get_started.md

 In some browsers you cannot load local Javascript files, that's where `webpack-dev-server` comes in.

-Among other awesome features `webpack-dev-server` can process your files and create a HTTP server to server them.
+Among other awesome features `webpack-dev-server` can process your files and create a HTTP server to serve them.

 Let's install it in your project